Introduction

 What is Installer.com?

-Installer.com is a property management and installation routing platform that connects routing operators, contractors, and end clients.
-The platform manages the complete lifecycle of installation orders — from creation and dispatching through scheduling, execution, and completion.
+Installer.com is an installer collaboration platform that connects routing operators, contractors, and end clients.
+The platform manages the complete lifecycle of installation orders, from creation and dispatching through scheduling, execution, and completion.

-Typical use cases include solar panel installations, EV charger installations, heat pump installations, and other property-related services.
+Typical use cases include solar panel installations, EV charger installations, heat pump installations, and similar services.

 Architecture